Møre og Romsdal: Settlements

 Møre og Romsdal has six settlements with town status.
 The largest three (Ålesund, Kristiansund, and Molde) were towns long before 1993 when municipalities were given the legal authority to grant town status rather than just the King (and government).
 This change in law led to an increase in the number of towns (Fosnavåg, Åndalsnes, and Ulsteinvik were all added after this time).
-The county contains many other urban settlements (as defined by Statistics Norway) without town status, every municipality except for Halsa and Smøla contains at least one.
+The county contains many other urban settlements (as defined by Statistics Norway) without town status, every municipality except for Smøla Municipality contains at least one.
 As of 1 January 2018, there were 192,331 people (about 72 percent of the population) living in densely populated areas in the county while only 73,946 people lived in sparsely populated areas.
 The population density is highest near the coast, with all of the county's towns located on saltwater.

-The largest town in the county is Ålesund, with a population of 52,626 in the agglomeration which it forms together with parts of Sula.
+The largest town in the county is Ålesund located within Ålesund Municipality.
+The town itself has a population of 52,626 in the agglomeration which it forms together with parts of neighboring Sula Municipality.